asgarisepide/ADPLL_LoopFilter/README.md

 # ADPLL_LoopFilter
 Loop Filter
-This is a programmable, discrete time proportional integral differential (PID) loop filter in ADPLL.
+This is a programmable, discrete-time proportional integral differential (PID) loop filter in ADPLL.

 ![LoopFilter](LoopFilter.png)